 As you can see, the answer to the question “What is a web developer?” certainly isn’t simple.
 Even front-end developers have it tough, and this is probably the simplest of the three types of development to learn.

 This means that they have to create the code and programs which power the website’s server, databases, and any applications that it contains.
-The most important thing as a back-end developer is the ability to be able to create clean, efficient code which does what you want it to in the quickest way possible.
-Since website speed is a major consideration when it comes to search engine optimisation (SEO), it is a large factor when developing the back-end.
+The most important thing as a back-end developer is the ability to be able to create a clean, efficient code that does what you want it to in the quickest way possible.
+Since website speed is a major consideration when it comes to search engine optimization (SEO), it is a large factor when developing the back-end.

 If you are looking for a quick, simple answer to the question “What is a web developer?”, then a full-stack developer is probably the closest thing that you’re going to get.
 Full-stack developers understand both front and back-end strategies and processes, which means that they are perfectly positioned to oversee the entire process.

 In the case of small websites that don’t have a huge development budget, a full-stack developer will often be employed to build the entire website.
 In this case, it is extremely important for them to have a complete, in-depth understanding of both front and back-end development and how they work.